-- Ensure that fiscal health is adequately addressed through revised CodeNEXT regulations. - Ensure that CodeNEXT map is consistent with CIP locations. - Ensure that the private sector contributes appropriately to the cost of maintaining and expanding infrastructure through the Transportation Impact Analysis process as well as various development exactions and fees.
+- Ensure that fiscal health is adequately addressed through revised adopted CodeNEXT regulations. - Adopt a new land development code and zoning map through CodeNEXT which leverages strategic investments including 2016 Mobility Bond investments in Imagine Austin Centers and Corridors.
+Ensure coordination of CodeNEXT mapping with location of future CIP investments. - Adopt a new land development code through CodeNEXT which ensures Ensure that the private sector contributes appropriately to the cost of maintaining and expanding infrastructure through the Transportation Impact Analysis process as well as various development exactions and fees.